Palisand/intro-to-game/README.md

 ----------------
 A single screen local multiplayer platformer where two players collect rounds and fire at eachother in an attempt to collect dropped heads.
 In addition to the stated 'Head Hunter' mode, capture-the-flag and king of the hill game modes have also been provided.

-* Originally a private repository
-  * Is now public here and in https://github.com/jmg802/CS3113-FinalGame
-  * Check link provided above for actual commit and project development histories
 * Most music has not been included to prevent copyright / legal issues.